 You can use either of the above-defined formulas.
 They both work in similar ways.

 With this, we now know about the Salesforce Last Activity Date Formula.
-Next, we will move ahead and learn how to calculate the last activity date formula field in Salesforce Lightning.
+Next, we will proceed to learn how to calculate the Last Activity Date formula field in Salesforce Lightning.

 Last Activity Date Formula Field in Salesforce Lightning

-Step 10: Enter the formula that calculates the last activity date in the Advance Formula editor.
+- Enter the formula that calculates the last activity date in the Advanced Formula editor.
 The formula is given below:

 IF(